 Expense Date: Enter the date your committee incurred the expenditure obligation.
-(Remember: Political expenditure obligations your committee incurred and paid in this reporting period are entered on Schedule F1 obligations you incurred and paid in this reporting period are entered on Schedule F1 and expenditures made by credit card are disclosed on Schedule F4.)
+(Remember: Expenditure obligations your committee incurred and paid in this reporting period are entered on Schedule F1 or I, as applicable and expenditures made by credit card are disclosed on Schedule F4.)